-This is an easy to moderate double-summit 5 mi. loop.
+This is an easy double-summit 4.8 mile loop.
 We’ll hike the Art Loeb and Investor Gap trails, submitting Black Balsam Knob and Tennent Mountain!

 We live in Sylva, so we entered the Blue Ridge between Sylva and Waynesville and headed towards Asheville!
 Its a beautiful drive this time of the year and (of course) we stopped at the highest point on the blue ridge for a selfy!

 The hike starts on the Art Loeb Trail trail-head, to get there coming from Waynesville/Sylva look for mile post 420, just past 420 turn left on Black Balsam Knob Road.
 Drive to the end (about 1/2 way will be the trail head) and use the bathroom if you’d like.
 You can park in the lot as the loop will end here or drive half way back and park at the trail-head.Either way you’ll need to walk this small distance on the road in the beginning or at the end.
 I recommend parking at the closest end of the parking lot to the blue ridge and walking in the morning to the trail head!

 Once you head out you’ll see a small sign indicating the union of the Mountain to Sea Trail and the Art Loeb trails – head left on the Art Loeb Trail today.
 Right off the bat the trail winds thru dense bushes and the shade of the balsam firs.
 Since we are at a very high altitude, the atmosphere’s crisp, and the temperature is cool – even on a hot summer day!

 As you exit the tree cover our slow climb begins as we approach the Black Balsam summit.
 As we climb the views get better and better.
 The higher we go, the more beautiful and unique the flowers become.